 Writers, like musicians, have unconventional jobs.
 We generally don’t work a normal 9 to 5 work week.
 Many of us have day jobs.
 We oftentimes have do our writing after hours, and sometimes we have deadlines.
 After all, our books won’t write themselves.
-And while we have a lot to offer, and while we very much appreciate your love and support, chances are we’re not going to be your typical boyfriend or girlfriend.
-Like musicians, we have our own set of dating rules, most of which will also apply if you have a family member who’s an author.
+And while we very much appreciate your love and support, chances are we’re not going to be your typical boyfriend or girlfriend.
+Like musicians, we too have our own set of dating rules, most of which will also apply if you have a family member who’s an author.

 the rules for dating a writer